Prompt Cache Economics — Why Your AI Bill Is Higher Than You Think

 Now let’s talk about the most honest naming decision in the leaked codebase.

-Inside Claude Code: a constant called DANGEROUS_uncachedSystemPromptSection.
+Inside Claude Code’s leaked source: a constant called DANGEROUS_uncachedSystemPromptSection.

-This constant lives inside Claude Code’s own prompt engineering system.
+Based on the leaked code, this constant lives inside Claude Code’s own prompt engineering system.
 The agent’s system prompt is divided into two zones: the cacheable part and the uncacheable part.
 The part labeled DANGEROUS is the escape hatch — what engineers use when they know “putting content here is expensive, but I need dynamic content.”

 Anthropic’s engineers knew this zone was dangerous, costly, and error-prone.
 So they wrote DANGEROUS directly into the constant name.